verilator/verilator/docs/guide/exe_verilator.rst

    individual bits, Verilator will attempt to decompose the vector and connect the single-bit clock signals.

-   The clocker attribute is useful in cases where Verilator does not properly distinguish clock signals from other data signals.
+   In versions prior to 5.002, the clocker attribute is useful in cases where Verilator does not properly distinguish clock signals from other data signals.
 Using clocker will cause the signal indicated to be considered a clock, and remove it from the combinatorial logic reevaluation checking code.
 This may greatly improve performance.

 .. option:: --compiler <compiler-name>